-According to the article How to Update Your Facebook Privacy Settings, published by HowStuffWorks, "Privacy is one of the biggest issues on social networking sites."
-The author, Stephanie Crawford, reports that "since its launch, Facebook has been a target of criticism regarding its open approach to user privacy, especially its decision to share rather than hide personal information by default."
+According to the article How to Update Your Facebook Privacy Settings3, written by Stephanie Crawford in 2011 for the website, HowStuffWorks, "Privacy is one of the biggest issues on social networking sites."
+Explaining further, it said that since Facebook was launched, it "has been a target of criticism regarding its open approach to user privacy, especially its decision to share rather than hide personal information by default."
 This means that, if you don't change the privacy settings of your Facebook account, your Facebook status, the posts that you make, and the photos and videos that you upload can be viewed by anyone.
-These contents can be copied and pasted elsewhere without knowledge.
+These content can be copied and pasted elsewhere without knowledge.
 Crawford also warns that search engines can cache those contents and display those in search results.